 Drescher went the college route because that’s what society was pushing on him, but it’s not for everyone.
 “You can have a successful life going into the trades, and I will always be an advocate of that,” says Drescher.

 You have passed your plumbing qualification and it’s time to find a job.
 Or, you have decided to start your own company.
 Either way, amazing news.
-When you are starting out as a plumber, there are some obvious things you need like uniforms and tools.
-However, you might forget about some other essentials that can Read more
+When you are starting out as a plumber, there are some obvious things you need like uniforms, tools, and more than knowledge on how plumbers unclog drains.
+But, we Read more

 You have passed your plumbing qualification and it’s time to find a job.
 Or, you have decided to start your own company.
 Either way, amazing news.
-When you are starting out as a plumber, there are some obvious things you need like uniforms and tools.
-However, you might forget about some other essentials that can maximize your work and results.
+When you are starting out as a plumber, there are some obvious things you need like uniforms, tools, and more than knowledge on how plumbers unclog drains.
+But, we bet there are items you might forget about other business essentials that can maximize your work and results.

 As a plumber, you will need protective wear for health and safety reasons.
 Aside from a hard hat, a face covering is a good idea.